M1sterius/RigelEngine/README.md

 # Rigel Engine
 A free and open source 3D game engine written in C++.

-I'm working on this hobby project in my free time to, first of all, LEARN as much as possible and to have fun.
-That means that some implementations may be naive and not fully production-ready, so don't just me too hard on that.
+First and foremost, this project is a way for me to learn, experiment and have fun building a game engine from scratch.
+I'm working on it alone in my free time, so it's not even close to anything production-grade and most likely never will be.
+Nevertheless, I plan to work on this engine for many years, so maybe over time it will evelove into something quite powerful and capable.

 ## Implemented and planned features
 - ✅ Component-based architecture similar to unity